PATCHWORK: A Multipatch Infrastructure for Multiphysics/Multiscale/Multiframe Fluid Simulations

 \subsection{Sedov-Taylor blast wave}

-The purpose of this test was to show the performance of the multipatch when at least one of the patches has a grid whose symmetry is a poor match to the natural symmetry of the problem.
+The purpose of this test was to show the performance of the multipatch when at least one of the patches has a grid whose symmetry is a poor match to the natural symmetry of the problem and to demonstrate that crossing a patch boundary separating regions of different grid symmetry introduces no ill effects.
 To that end, we study a Sedov-Taylor 3D spherical blast wave \citep{Sedov1959} with a central local patch using Cartesian coordinates and a global patch using spherical coordinates.
 As a standard of comparison, we also contrast a monopatch simulation with entirely Cartesian coordinates.
-Although the Cartesian grids of the local patch are poor matches to the spherical symmetry of the physical problem, they do have the virtue of covering the coordinate singularity at the origin.
+Although the Cartesian grids are poor matches to the spherical symmetry of the physical problem, they do have the virtue of eliminating the coordinate singularity at the origin created by spherical coordinates.

 A blast wave is formed when a large amount of energy $E$ is deposited in a small region.
-If the ambient gas is motionless and has uniform density $\rho_1$, a spherical shock wave travels rapidly outward.
-Once the mass swept up by the shock exceeds the mass originally located in the small energy-deposition region, the shock front's radial position as a function of time is given by \be R_s = \left( \xi \frac{E}{\rho_1} \right )^{1/5} t^{2/5} \ee until $E/R_s^3$ is small enough to be comparable with the ambient pressure.
-Here $\xi$ is a dimensionless number $\sim 1$.
+If the ambient gas is motionless, a spherical shock wave travels rapidly outward.
+Once the mass swept up by the shock exceeds the mass originally located in the small energy-deposition region, the shock front's radial position as a function of time is given by \be R_s = \left( \xi \frac{E}{\rho} \right )^{1/5} t^{2/5} \ee until $E/R_s^3$ is small enough to be comparable with the ambient pressure.
+Here $\rho$ is the initial (uniform) density of external gas, and $\xi$ is a dimensionless number $\sim 1$.